Active New Zealand (ONAP)

-Nature lovers who leave the North Island without stopping in at the Bay of Islands will kick themselves all the way back home (and that’s a looooong flight).
+Nature lovers who leave the North Island without stopping off at the Bay of Islands will kick themselves all the way back home (and that’s a looooong flight).
 This 4-day trip to this outdoorsman’s paradise features ample time hiking the nature trails and makes the most of all that water with plenty of opportunities for swimming, snorkelling, kayaking and sailing.
 Not enough?
 A night aboard a houseboat should do the trick.
 We take care of all the fuss.
 All you have to do is have the time of your life.

 New Zealand in Style (ONIS)